 Because encryption is a constantly changing field, these decisions can be difficult.
 However, it is important to understand that encryption is very important to security.
 Making decisions based on partial knowledge about encryption can be dangerous.
 If you don't fully understand encryption, make sure you are using crypto designed and built by someone who does understand.

 To properly encrypt emails, businesses should invest in encryption tools designed for email.
 When choosing the tools, a business can decide on sender encryption or key management.

 While businesses are encrypting traffic to protect their data, attackers are encrypting threats.
 As Cisco CEO Chuck Robbins said at Cisco Live, "70 percent of the attacks that are launched are within encrypted traffic."

-Below are some examples of common types of encryption.
+Here are some examples of common types of encryption used today.

 The Triple Data Encryption Standard (DES), often written 3DES, is a version of the original DES encryption algorithm that encrypts data three times.
 The Triple DES uses three 64-bit keys, so the key length is 192 bits.
 Triple DES is a symmetric encryption, and the key is private.
 Because it encrypts data in 64-bit segments, Triple DES is considered a block cipher.
 Cipher Block Chaining (CBC), however, is an encryption mode that struggles at high data rates.

 Blowfish is an encryption technique that was designed by Bruce Schneier in 1993.
 Similar to Triple DES, Blowfish is a symmetric block cipher.
 Unlike Triple DES, Blowfish does variable-length key encryption.
 Rather than set 64-bit segments, Blowfish encrypts segments ranging from 32 to 448 bits.
 Blowfish is an unpatented and unlicensed encryption technique.
 For this reason, it is free and available for public use.